 The shareholder of ECNZ is the Crown.
-ECNZ undertakes many transactions with other State-Owned Companies and Government Entities, all of which are carried out on a commercial and arms length basis.
-During the year, ECNZ entered into material transactions with two such parties - Contact (refer notes 2, 18, 23 and 24) and Transpower.
+ECNZ undertakes many transactions with other state owned companies and Government Entities, all of which are carried out on a commercial and arms length basis.

+During the year, ECNZ entered into material transactions with Transpower.
 Transpower operates the national electricity distribution grid.
-During the year ECNZ received \$22 million (1996 \$20 million) of revenue from Transpower, mainly for the provision of ancillary services such as spinning reserve and voltage control.
-ECNZ also paid Transpower transmission and connection fees amounting to \$112 million (1996 \$150 million).
+During the year ECNZ received \$18 million (1997 \$22 million) of revenue from Transpower, mainly for the provision of ancillary services such as spinning reserve and voltage control.
+ECNZ also paid Transpower transmission and connection fees amounting to \$84 million (1997 \$112 million).

-ECNZ holds a 33% share in EMCO Limited (EMCO) which functions as a clearinghouse for the wholesale electricity market.
-Electricity sales revenues received by ECNZ from EMCO acting in its role as a clearinghouse are not considered to be related party transactions.
-ECNZ paid service fees of \$4 million to EMCO during the year.
+ECNZ holds a 33 per cent share in EMCO Limited (EMCO) which functions as a clearing house for the wholesale electricity market.
+Electricity sales revenues received by ECNZ from EMCO acting in its role as a clearing house are not considered to be related party transactions.
+ECNZ paid service fees of \$4 million (1997 \$4 million) to EMCO during the year.
 The amount payable to EMCO at balance date is not material.

-During the year, ECNZ paid professional engineering fees of \$86,264 (1996 \$111,405) to Beca Carter Hollings & Ferner Limited which is wholly owned by Beca Group Limited of which Mr R P Carter is the Executive Chairman and a minority shareholder.
-Mr Carter is a Director of ECNZ.
+During the year, ECNZ paid professional engineering fees of \$152,215 (1997 \$86,264) to Beca Carter Hollings & Ferner Limited which is wholly owned by Beca Group Limited of which Sir R P Carter is the Executive Chairman and a minority shareholder.
+Sir R P Carter is a Director of ECNZ.
 Professional engineering services provided by Beca Carter Hollings & Ferner Limited were supplied on normal commercial terms.
-A balance of \$6,635 outstanding at balance date (1996 \$5,259) is included in accounts payable.
+A balance of \$18,874 (1997 \$6,635) outstanding at balance date is included in accounts payable.

-During the year, ECNZ also paid professional engineering fees of \$79,103 to Kingston Morrison Limited, for whom Mr S C Gentry is Executive Chairman.
+During the year ECNZ also paid professional engineering fees of \$118,552 (1997 \$79,103) to Kingston Morrison Limited, for whom Mr S C Gentry is Executive Chairman.
 Mr Gentry is a Director of ECNZ.
 Professional engineering services provided by Kingston Morrison Limited were supplied on normal commercial terms.
-A balance of \$998 outstanding at balance date is included in accounts payable.
+A balance of \$18,468 (1997 \$998) outstanding at balance date is included in accounts payable.